AygunHajiyeva/INTERIOR-CONSULTANT/README.md

    </ul>

 ## Features

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/TtUjDt19eIHxNQ4n5jps) was to build an application to complete the following user stories:

 User story: I can see a page following the given design</br>
 User story: On mobile, I can see a collapsed navigation</br>